Mod8124/Mod8124/README.md

+# Hello World! 👋
-- 👋 Hi, I’m Denis, Web Developer & Web Designer, based San Jose Costa Rica.
+### Hey There, I'm Denis , Web Developer & Web Designer
-- 👀 I’m interested front-code and some of back-end code.
-- 🌱 I’m currently practicing and learning coding, never is enough, this world is huge!.
-- 💞️ I’m looking to collaborate on front end projects
-- 📫 I'm available for work.
+Located in San Jose, Costa Rica, Strong knowledge in front end technologies such as JavaScript, SASS, React, Vue, and TypeScript.
+Working with the best practices, architectures, and patterns.
+Passion for learning innovative technologies, animations and challange me with new problems every day

+# Tech Stack :computer:

 <!---
 Mod8124/Mod8124 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.